 DPE Meet and Greet – informal meetings used to better connect with DPE.
 This time is also a way for DPEs to get a sense of programs needed on campus.

 - Social Justice Institute

-- The Social Justice Institute is an intensive, two day learning experience for Gettysburg students to explore personal and group identity, examine today’s societal injustices, and promote social action through civic engagement.
-Facilitated by committed staff and peer educators, the inaugural weekend retreat (February 8-9, 2013) will bring together passionate students who desire to gain a better understanding of social justice and to be a change agent on campus.
+The Social Justice Institute is an intensive, two day learning experience for Gettysburg students to explore personal and group identity, examine today’s societal injustices, and promote social action through civic engagement.
+For more information about the institute and other social justice programming on campus, visit www.gettysburg.edu/socialjustice.

 - FYE Convocation

 The DPEs will provide a fun and educational skit imitating bias behaviors of varying scales.
 The primary goal is to provide students with information on bystander intervention and provide practical ways to intervene.